C++11: Allow sizeof to work on members of classes without an explicit object

-This should return the size of OtherType.
-C++03 disallows this, so it is a compile error.
+This should return the size of T. C++03 disallows this, so it is a compile error.
 C++11 allows it.
 It is also allowed for the alignof operator introduced in C++11.

 Control and query object alignment

 C++11 allows variable alignment to be queried and controlled with alignof and alignas.

 The alignof operator takes the type and returns the power of 2 byte boundary on which the type instances must be allocated (as a std::size_t).
 When given a reference type alignof returns the referenced type's alignment; for arrays it returns the element type's alignment.

 The alignas specifier controls the memory alignment for a variable.
 The specifier takes a constant or a type; when supplied a type alignas(T) is shorthand for alignas(alignof(T)).
-For example, to specify that a char array should be properly aligned to hold a float:
+For example, to specify that a char[] should be properly aligned to hold a float: